Château du Rivau: History

-At the end of the 20th century, Le Rivau underwent an 18-year-long restoration campaign.
+At the end of the 20th century Le Rivau was due for renewal after a long time of little to no upkeep, and underwent an 18-year-long restoration campaign.

 Royal Stable

 Joan of Arc came to Le Rivau to fetch horses in 1429.
 At that time, war horses were already bred at le Rivau, where the current commons stand.

 During the Renaissance period, François de Beauvau, the King's chief squire, decided to build stables (most certainly in wood) where they had existed at the time of the Hundred-Years War.
 He died during the battle of Romagne, to the side of Bayard in 1524.
-His heir, Gabriel de Beauvau daringly undertook the erection of original stables, whose plans were directly inspired by the Italian architecture, knights had discovered while fighting for the King.
+His heir, Gabriel de Beauvau undertook the erection of original stables, whose plans were directly inspired by the Italian architecture, knights had discovered while fighting for the King.

 Until then the Rivau's stables were only meant to be functional and had no ornaments whatsoever.
-One of le Rivau's main idiosyncrasies comes from the fact that for the first time in the history of equestrian architecture, stables were designed by an architect who developed a pioneer style.
+One of Le Rivau's main idiosyncrasies comes from the fact that for the first time in the history of equestrian architecture, stables were designed by an architect who developed a pioneer style.

 Gardens

 The 12 gardens of Rivau are designated a Jardin Remarquable (by a French organisation that recognises remarkable gardens).
-They are inspired by fairy tales and legends.
-The Rivau gardens display a collection of more than 300 roses, which are from rose breeders such as André Eve or David Austin.
+They are inspired by fairy tales, myths, and legends.
+The Rivau gardens display a varying collection of flowers, mostly roses, which are from rose breeders such as André Eve or David Austin.